 To obtain the discount, you and your spouse must submit a completed FPL Premium Discount Application

-to the SEIB and furnish acceptable proof of total annual household income by providing your current
+to the SEIB and furnish acceptable proof of total adjusted gross income by providing your current

 (i.e. immediately preceding year) federal income tax return transcript.
 The discount will be effective on the first